gavinmorrison/macos-clipboard-fixer/README.md

     ```
     Press `Ctrl+C` to stop it.
 Use `--debug` for verbose logging or `--interval <seconds>` to change the check frequency.

+---

+## Disclaimer

+Apple, macOS, and Safari are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
+This project is not affiliated with, sponsored by, or endorsed by Apple Inc.
 ## Licence

 This project is licensed under the MIT Licence.
 See the [LICENSE](LICENSE) file for details.